 My academic background is also in economics: I completed a DPhil (PhD) in Economics at the University of Oxford, where I also studied for an MSc in Economics for Development.
 I also hold a BA in Economics and Mathematics (double-degree) from Clemson University in South Carolina.

-I also founded a blog - with my friend Ranil Dissanayake - to cover broad issues in development, economics and international aid policy, called Aid Thoughts.
-More recently, Ranil and I have started a podcast called Paper Round, where we discuss important new papers in the space of development and economics.
+You can find my writing on illicit flows at Through Data Darkly.
+I used to write a blog - with my friend Ranil Dissanayake - to cover broad issues in development, economics and international aid policy, called Aid Thoughts.
+More recently, Ranil and I have ran a five-part podcast called Paper Round, where we discussed important new papers in the space of development and economics.

 In my spare time I enjoy filmmaking and DJing.
 In 2020 I completed a Graduate Diploma in Documentary Filmmaking at George Washington University, where I also worked on the political documentary The Good Candidate as both a director of photography and as an editor.
 I occasionally DJ in the odd dive bar in DC - you can find my mixes on SoundCloud.